chriscoates/CV/readme.md

 #### Passionate Learner

-- Demonstrating a commitment to learning by spending 16 weeks fully immersed in software development I have pair programmed for 8 hours a day with 22 people from 4 continents.
-Weekends have been filled with individual projects and a vigorous code review on Monday morning.
+- Demonstrating a commitment to learning by spending 16 weeks fully immersed in software development.
+I have pair programmed for 8 hours a day with 22 people from 4 continents.
+Weekends have been dedicated to individual projects and a vigorous code reviews each Monday morning.
-- Curious nature with a passion to embrace and learn new technologies solutions which provide great experiences for the end user.
+- Curious nature with a passion to embrace and learn new technologies and solutions that provide great experiences for the end user.

 #### Determined and Tenacious
 - Enthusiastic about dreaming big and a strong believer in a can do attitude.
 An interest in mobile technology influenced the decision to produce a final project in Swift.
-The result was Phlash, an iOS app created in a team of 4 in 12 days.
+The result was Phlash, an iOS app created by a team of 4 in 12 days.
 Working with a strongly typed language was a great learning experience and provided a good contrast to Ruby and JavaScript.

 #### Clear Communicator

-- As a teacher, it was essential to articulate ideas and complex concepts clearly to students.
-I have carried this skill over into my coding life where feedback from my team and pair partners have noted my ability to present explain and discuss ideas.
+- As a teacher, it is essential to articulate ideas and complex concepts to students.
+I have carried this skill over into my coding life where feedback from my team and pair partners have noted my ability to present, explain and discuss ideas clearly.
 - Commitment to working in an Agile environment by participating in daily stand-ups and weekly retros.
-- Can articulate difficult concepts and can work well individually and as part of a team in order bring people onboard with purpose and vision.

 ## Education